calaldees/blog/softwareEnginering/CodeQualityMetrics.md

     * Maintainability Index
     * Coupling
         * How many dependencies between modules
+    * Dependencies
+        * External libs + depth
     * Linting rules
         * We can measure code quality with layout/structural rules
         * Portability (python3 warnings?)
+* Test Coverage
+* Code Churn
+    * Measures the number of changes in version control of a module
 * Performance
     * Load test and measure to a known threshold?
     * API endpoint benchmark?